 The case has slide-in IO plates (simple plastic boards going into slots) on the sides and back.
 I don't think molding ports into the main case is a good idea (this keyboard, if USB, could house other kinds of hardware and it's kind of sad to see people cut/drill cases up).
 Given the height of the case, it's possible that mounts for something like a Mini-ATX could fit.

-Indeed, an EE would immidiately be able to tell that the layout makes little sense.
+Indeed, an EE would immidiately be able to tell that the layout makes little sense (or me, from the future!
+There are no caps on the crystal, which is also too far off!).
 I like painting these though, making stuff look cute.
 If you look at motherboards today, people do buy designy stuff with aluminum profiles, prints and even "armour".
 I also like the idea of discrete components which are easy to read.
 A generic FPGA sitting there doesn't look as interesting and feels sort of fake.

 *** Acorn SW, model Pi *** 64K RAM, 256K ROM, 512K Storage. ---------------------------------- Get started: HELP, INFO, DIR, DEMO ROM programs: ABIDE, APEX, ATREK ---------------------------------- > ABIDE